PerlFFI/FFI-CheckLib/README.md

     to attempt to resolve the real `.so` for non-binary files.
 Since there is extra overhead this is off by default.

-    An example is libyaml on RedHat based Linux distributions.
+    An example is libyaml on Red Hat based Linux distributions.
 On Debian these are handled with symlinks and no trickery is required.

 ## assert\_lib